keberlea/TextEditor/README.md

 ## Installation

 `git clone` the repo to your local machine.
-To use this application, navigate to the Develop folder in your terminal and run the following command to install the dependencies:
+To use this application, run the following command to install the dependencies:

      npm install